canonical/ubuntu-frame/REFERENCE.md

   -h [ --help ]                         this help text
 ```

 You might notice that the options are described as "command-line options", and they can be supplied that way when running the snap from the command-line (and not as a daemon).
 That can be a convenient way of testing their effect.
-(See [RUNNING_ON_YOUR_DESKTOP.md](RUNNING_ON_YOUR_DESKTOP.md)) for an example.
+(See [RUNNING_ON_YOUR_DESKTOP.md](RUNNING_ON_YOUR_DESKTOP.md) for an example).

 ### The `kiosk-display` snap configuration option